AuraDevelopmentTeam/InvSync/README.md

 * Minecraft version
 * Inventory Sync version
 * Sponge version/build
 * Versions of any mods/plugins potentially related to the issue
 * Any relevant screenshots are greatly appreciated.
 * For crashes:
   * Steps to reproduce
   * latest.log (the FML log) from the log folder of the server

+*(When creating a new issue please follow the template)*

 ## [Feature Requests](https://github.com/BrainStone/InvSync/issues)